 Inherent in the aim to promote and sustain is greater public awareness and understanding through education.
 The organization seeks to educate and serve as a forum for discussion of issues, problems, solutions, and opportunities concerning historic vernacular architecture and its preservation.

-MEMBERSHIP is open to people of all disciplines, professions, and interests who appreciate the State's vernacular architecture.
+MEMBERSHIP is open to people of all disciplines, professions, and interests who have an interest in the State's vernacular architecture.